Verified Document

 Related Documents

-The concept of a multidisciplinary integrated curriculum (MIC) is increasingly recognized as a progressive educational approach that breaks down traditional subject barriers and synthesizes knowledge across various disciplines to enhance students' learning experiences (Drake, 2007).
+The concept of a multidisciplinary integrated curriculum: The concept of a multidisciplinary integrated curriculum (MIC) is increasingly recognized as a progressive educational approach that breaks down traditional subject barriers and synthesizes knowledge across various disciplines to enhance students' learning experiences (Drake, 2007).
 This approach is fostered by the recognition that real-world problems are complex and do not fit neatly within the confines of a single academic discipline (Jacobs, 1989).
-Consequently, the development of a curriculum that mirrors
+Consequently, the

 Curriculum Development and Classroom Management Classroom Management and Curriculum Development Discipline, punishment, behavior, and class arrangement are considered basic elements of classroom management in the present society.
 Despite the fact that these elements have pivotal role in describing classroom management, they are not absolute.
 Effective interactive skills of the teachers with students augment the concept of classroom management.
 Research reveals that as compare to curriculum assessment, staff cordiality, and community participation in